wrongs done to trees, wrongs of every sort, are done in the darkness

 Her campaigns over the

-next 35 years in the environment and community would be many.
+next four decades in the environment would be many.
 Even

-though she never intended to be an activist, she demonstrated amazing
+though she never intended to be an activist, she showed

 perseverance and selfless voluntarism.